 - Please provide sources for any scientific or statistical facts that you include in your post.

 - There is currently no accepted cure for sarcoidosis within the scientific community.
 Because of our commitment to providing patients with accurate and safe information, any references to therapies or protocols that claim to cure sarcoidosis with no scientific evidence will not be published.
+Additionally, any misinformation- including statements with strong language or sweeping generalizations- will not be published.
+FSR is committed to providing our patients with only evidence-based information.

 Need help with a topic?
 Here’s some suggestions: